ChrisMuc/MovieDB/README.md

 Important Notes
 ---
+- Requests are not limited; i.e. findAll-requests return all objects.
 - Update overwrites all attributes.
 Attributes which are not set, will be set to null!
   If null violates a validation rule, a Status Code of 400 (bad request) is returned